minouris/s4fw/README.md

 bash tools/deploy.sh
 ```

-*End result: Your packaged mod is copied to the `mods/` directory (linked to your Sims 4 Mods folder).*
+Your packaged mod is copied to the `mods/` directory (linked to your Sims 4 Mods folder).

 ---

 For more details on available tools and options, see [TOOLS.md](TOOLS.md).

 **You are now ready to start modding The Sims 4!**

+---

+## License and Attribution

+- This project is licensed under the [MIT License](LICENSE.md).
+- For a list of third-party tools and libraries used, see [ATTRIBUTION.md](ATTRIBUTION.md).

+---

+## Legal Disclaimer

+This project is an independent, community-driven framework intended for educational and personal modding purposes only.
+It is not affiliated with, endorsed by, or supported by Electronic Arts Inc. ("EA") or Maxis.
+All trademarks, game content, and intellectual property related to The Sims 4 are the property of their respective owners.
+Use of this framework and any modifications created with it is at your own risk.
+Please ensure compliance with EA's modding policies and terms of service.